pcarrott/pcarrott.github.io/content/authors/admin/_index.md

 Currently, I am writing my MSc dissertation on formal verification of concurrent skip lists in [Iris](https://iris-project.org/), advised by Professor [João Ferreira](https://joaoff.com).

 My research interests include formal methods and their application on software verification.
-I have always been interested in pure mathematical reasoning and I found in this field of Computer Science a way to nurture that interest while contributing positively to society.
+I have always been interested in pure mathematical reasoning and I found in this field of Computer Science a way to nurture that interest while contributing with a direct impact in society.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->